atsentia/ml-diffucoder/jax_lm/README_UPDATED.md

 # JAX/Flax DiffuCoder

-A high-performance JAX/Flax implementation of DiffuCoder, optimized for TPU/GPU acceleration with full tokenizer support.
+A JAX/Flax implementation of DiffuCoder, optimized for TPU/GPU acceleration with full tokenizer support.

 ## 🚀 Quick Start